Liu Dun: Life

 Liu Dun later served under Sun Quan directly.
 In 204, Sun Quan was at Yuzhang, having remained there on his return from a campaign against Huang Zu the year before and became worried by a change in stars.
-Liu Dun warned there would be trouble in Danyang, a betrayal which was deemed to be foreseeing the assassination of Sun Quan's younger brother Sun Yi, the Administrator of Danyang, by Bian Hong (邊鴻).
+Liu Dun warned there would be trouble in Danyang, a betrayal which was deemed to be foreseeing the assassination of Sun Quan's younger brother Sun Yi, the Administrator of Danyang (丹楊郡), by Bian Hong (邊鴻).

 Liu Dun was also the author of a now-lost tome of his art in a hundred volumes, which was praised by the scholar Diao Xuan (刁玄).
 However, Liu Dun was also noted for being secretive of his arts and declining to share it with others, resulting in his work becoming increasingly difficult for subsequent generations to understand.